heolfief/Course-en-Cours/README.md

 We choosed to works with the **Arduino environnement**, to make it possible for everybody to program their car, modify it as they like, and to make programming accesible for the young people of the competition.

 This project is **realesed under the general public license and is strongly welcome to modifications**.

+## Where to start

+In order to be able to program your board with the arduino IDE via usb, you will first need to install a bootloader on your board.
+Sparkfun have made an easy to understand tutorial on how to do that here : <a href="https://learn.sparkfun.com/tutorials/installing-an-arduino-bootloader">Installing an arduino bootloader</a>

+When installing the bootloader, make sure your arduino target board is the arduino nano, as this board is arduino nano compatible.

+When this step is done you should be able to programm your board like if it was an arduinon nano.

+Just install the course-en-cours library (<a href="#software">link in the software section</a>) and import it to your arduino sketch.
+<a href="https://www.arduino.cc/en/Guide/Libraries">Here is a tutorial</a> if you need help for this step.

+You should now be able to use the functions described in the software section.

 ## Hardware